 - Prolonged loss of appetite

-- Fever of 102 degrees Fahrenheit and above
+- Fever measuring 102 degrees Fahrenheit or above

-- Discharge of discoloured mucus during coughing episodes
+- Discharge of colourless mucus during coughing bouts

-It is important to visit a doctor when any of the above signs appear.
-Do not wait until these symptoms get worse or your body gets weaker due to frequent coughing.
-A visit to the doctor is highly recommended especially if the above symptoms persist and do not fade with time despite the use of the recommended home remedies.
+It is crucial to visit a doctor as soon as any of the above symptoms appear.
+Don’t wait until they get worse or your body gets weaker.
+A visit to the doctor is highly recommended, especially if the above symptoms persist and don’t get cured despite home remedies.

-- Common dry cough medications safe for consumption during pregnancies include Acetaminophen (Tylenol), Dextromethorphan cough supplements, and cough drops containing menthol as the prime ingredient
+- Common dry cough medicines that are safe for consumption during pregnancy include Acetaminophen (Tylenol), Dextromethorphan cough supplements, and cough drops containing menthol as the primary ingredient.

-- Over-the-counter medications should only be used when their advantages and effectiveness far outweighs the risks associated with them
+- Over-the-counter medication should only be used when its advantages and effectiveness far outweighs its risks.

-While a dry cough during pregnancy is a common occurrence, it is important to monitor it, and consider seeing a doctor if it persists.
-With a healthy diet, enough sleep, and by taking care of yourself and your baby, you can prevent as well as cure a dry cough.
+While a dry cough is common during pregnancy, it is important to monitor it, and see a doctor in case it persists.
+With a healthy diet, and adequate sleep, you can prevent as well as cure a dry cough.